Who is my gas and electric supplier?

-Find out who your gas & electricity suppliers are in a few quick steps with our handy guide.
+Find out who supplies your energy in a few quick steps with our handy guide.

 There are all kinds of instances where you’ll need to find out who supplies your energy.
 For most people it’s because they’re moving into a new home – but there are plenty of other reasons too.